MLM19/MLM19/README.md

 - **Data Visualization**: Matplotlib, Seaborn, ggplot2

 ### 🔭 Current Work:
-- **Analyzing genetic and environmental interactions** in complex diseases.
-- **Developing AI-driven models** to explore associations between genetic markers and disease risk.
-- **Processing and integrating multi-omics datasets** for functional characterization.
-- **Building computational pipelines** to automate genomic data analysis.
-- **Working on informatics projects** as part of my university degree, integrating computational methods into biological research.
+- **Coursing the CS50 Harvard course** in order to solidify my C language.
+- **Developing a package for handling GWAS's summary statistics** from scratch in R, to organize the resources used for my final degree project.

 ### 📫 How to reach me:
 - **GitHub:** [MLM19](https://github.com/MLM19)